adevadiga/erodassignment/README.md

 Currently the code uses the file "vehicle.csv" file inside src/main/resource as input.

-When you run the main class it processes the file, applied the transformation and writes the formatted data to "vehicleFormatted.csv" file inside root folder.
+When you run the main class it processes the file, applies the transformation and writes the formatted data to "vehicleFormatted.csv" file inside root folder.

 ## Different flows